openlayers/openlayers/test/README.md

     npm install

-Run the tests once with PhantomJS:
+Run the tests once:

-    make test
+    npm test

-(Note that for `npm` users, this can also be run as `npm test`.)

-Run the tests in a browser:
+To run the tests continuously:

-    make serve

-(Again for `npm` users, this is `npm start`.)

-Now visit http://localhost:3000/test/ in your browser.
-The tests will re-run any time one of the source or spec files changes.

-Tip for TDD'ers: to make PhantomJS run the test suite continuously each time a spec file is changed you can use nosier (http://pypi.python.org/pypi/nosier) and do `nosier -p test -p src "make test"`.
+    npm run karma

+After this, the test server is listening on http://localhost:9876/, and you can attach any number of browsers for testing (during development, tests will run in Chrome by default).

 # Rendering tests